MiguelPires/College_misc/README.md

-# Java-Named-Arguments
+# Java Named Arguments
-This project implements keyword arguments, also known as named parameters.
+This project implements optional keyword arguments, also known as named parameters, in Java.
 This feature allows a function call to specify the name of the parameter to which a given argument applies.
 It also simplifies the use of optional arguments, as it makes it easy to pass only a subset of the needed arguments.

 ## Compilation